romain-valeo/EVSE-connections/README.md

        valid_lft forever preferred_lft forever
 [...]
 ```
+\
 On the Phytec board, from initial configuration, nothing to be done.\
-You can confirm that the address 192.168.10.3 is assigned to the eth0 ethernet port with command `ip a` (when connected to board with the picocom for instance).\
+You can confirm that the address 192.168.10.3 is assigned to the eth0 port with command `ip a` (when connected to board with the picocom for instance).\
 ```
 [root@tux-evse-valeo36 ~]# ip a
 [...]